 Now a 30 year-old widow, Mary Jones moved back to Chicago and commenced working as a dressmaker, employed mainly by the wealthy elite of this rapidly growing city.

 Her brief stability was to dramatically end, when an enormous fire raged through Chicago for two/three days in October 1871.
-On the 8th October, after a very dry summer and autumn, it was said at the time, that the fire originated in a shed owned by Cork emigrants Patrick and Catherine Donegan O’Leary ( Mrs O’ Leary was exonerated of blame by Chicago City Council in 1997).
-The exact origins of the fire were a matter of some controversy, the truth may never be known for certain.
+On the 8th October, after a very dry summer and autumn, it was said at the time that the fire originated in a shed owned by Cork emigrants Patrick and Catherine Donegan O’Leary (Mrs O’ Leary was exonerated of blame by Chicago City Council in 1997).
+The exact origins of the fire were a matter of some controversy, and used by some to denigrate poor Irish immigrants.
+The full truth may never be known for certain.

-Fanned by southern winds it resulted in the deaths of up to 300 people, destroyed 17,000 buildings and leaving 100,000 people, a third of the population of the city, homeless.
+Fanned by southern winds it resulted in the deaths of up to 300 people, destroyed 17,000 buildings, including most of the business district and leaving 100,000 people, a third of the population of the city homeless.

 Mary Jones’s business and personal property was burned and she was forced to seek refuge in the nearby Lake Michigan and later still in a local church.
 By the winter of 1871, she was a widow, without immediate family in America, homeless and destitute at the early age of 34.
 The rebuilding of Chicago began immediately, and within a year or two, new office buildings emerged from the ashes of the city along with rows of houses and infrastructure.